Tata Avinya

-Tata Avinya is a five-seater, concept electric SUV designed and unveiled by Indian automaker Tata Electric Passenger Mobility Limited (TEPM) on April 29, 2022 in Mumbai.
-The concept is the first model to be based on the company's "Gen 3 architecture".
+Tata Avinya is a car brand, concept electric SUV designed by Indian automaker Tata Passenger Electric Mobility Limited (TPEML).
+It was unveiled on 29 April 2022 in Mumbai.
+This concept is the first car model to be based on the company's "Gen 3 architecture".

-The concept is the first one of the new breed of electric vehicles by TEPM, which is based on a new design language set to be introduced in the market by 2025.
+Avinya is the first one of the new breed of electric vehicles by TEPM, which is set to be introduced in the market by 2025.

 Naming

-The word Avinya, derived from the Sanskrit language, means 'innovation'.
-Avinya, which also has 'in' in its letters, represents its Indian roots.
+The word Avinya, derived from the Sanskrit language, means 'innovation' and 'Beauty'.
+Avinya, which also has 'in' in its letters, supposedly represents its Indian roots.

 Design

-The concept, originally inspired by a catamaran, is the company's vision for future electric mobility.
-It is claimed to be based on a human-centric design and the company claims that the concept has a versatility of a SUV and the comfort of a MPV.Martin Uhlarik is the head of design of this car.
+The concept, originally inspired by a catamaran, is claimed to be based on a human-centric design and the company claims that the concept has a versatility of a SUV and the comfort of a MPV.Martin Uhlarik is the head of design of this car.

 The concept is the first model to be based on the "Gen 3 architecture", which is the design language of the company that is entirely focused on electric vehicles.The concept also focuses on incorporating sustainable materials in its interiors.

 Technology

-The "Pure EV Gen 3 Architecture" of TEPM is a totally new design language entirely optimized for electric vehicles.
-This design language is supposed to be a flexible language for offering smart, spacious and sustainable vehicles for the future.

-One of the main features of this design language is increased range.
-The vehicles based on this language is set to offer more range than the current electric vehicles of the company.
-The overall philosophy of enhanced range would be 'Minimize-Maximize-Optimize'.
+One of the main features is increased range.
+The vehicles are set to offer more range than the current electric vehicles of the company.

 The company's "Gen 3 architecture" is expected to support connectivity features, advanced driver-assistance system (ADAS) and enhanced performance and efficiency than the current models.
 The upcoming models on this platform is also expected to have a better water and dust protection engineered to global standards, than the current models.

 Tata Avinya concept is said to support ultra-fast charging, giving a minimum claimed range of 500 kilometers under 30 minutes.